 The IRS taxes multi-member LLCs like they do partnerships.
 The IRS only requires the LLC to file an informational tax return without paying any taxes.
 Comparable to partnerships, multi-member LLCs pass profits and losses through to members who report their portion of income or losses on their tax returns.
 Overall, both single member and multi-member LLCs provide pass-through taxation and limited liability protection for its owners.

 - LLCs have more flexibility with their management structure than either a corporation or partnership.

 - Since many state filing fees depend on the number of shares, LLCs may pay a lower state filing and annual fees than a corporate entity.

 - LLC members also have more flexibility in profit distribution.

 - Unlike S corporations, LLCs can have foreign members.

 - LLC members have the flexibility to gift the company's membership interest to their heirs each year.

 In summary, LLCs protect their owners more than limited liability insurance and do not require corporate administration.
 Before forming your company, check to see if LLCs are right for your real estate investments.

 If you need help setting up an LLC for your real estate investments, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.